-- EXCLUSIVE LISTING: At seller’s request, one agent or agency has the exclusive rights to the listing and selling of his vessel.
+- EXCLUSIVE LISTING: At seller’s request, one agent or agency has the exclusive rights to the listing and selling of their vessel.
 May or may not be available for co-brokerage.

-SECTION 20: A Member should seek no unfair advantage over his fellow Member and should willingly share with them the lessons of his experience and study.
+SECTION 20: A Member should seek no unfair advantage over their fellow Member and should willingly share with them the lessons of his experience and study.

 SECTION 21: In justice to those who place their interests in his care, the Member should endeavor always to be informed regarding laws, proposed legislation, governmental orders, and other essential information and public policies which affect those interests.

-SECTION 22: Member should keep himself informed as to movements affective recreation and yachting in his community, state and the nation so that he will be better able to contribute to public thinking on matters of taxation, legislation, marine use, waterfront planning, and other issues affecting bearing interests.
+SECTION 22: Member should keep themself informed as to movements affective recreation and yachting in their community, state and the nation so that they will be better able to contribute to public thinking on matters of taxation, legislation, marine use, waterfront planning, and other issues affecting bearing interests.

-SECTION 23: A Member should so conduct his business as to avoid controversies with his fellow Members.
+SECTION 23: A Member should so conduct their business as to avoid controversies with their fellow Members.
 In the event of a controversy between Members of the Northwest Yacht Brokerage Association, such controversy should be mediated in accordance with the mediation procedures of the association rather than litigated.

-SECTION 24: When a Member is charged with unethical practice, he should place all pertinent facts before the proper tribunal of the Association for investigation and judgment.
+SECTION 24: When a Member is charged with unethical practice, they should place all pertinent facts before the proper tribunal of the Association for investigation and judgment.

 SECTION 25: In the event a dispute involves both member broker and non-member parties, the Association will support its membership.